 Although this message is at the heart of The Dream Catcher, I’m not oblivious to the fact that there are people out there who regard this as much easier said than done.

 Nothing is harder than trying to ‘keep moving’ when you’re unable to see the fruits of your labor.
-When the weighing scale is barely moving, when your sales are declining, you’re not getting any job interviews, or when you’re unable to find the love of your life, you will be tempted to throw in the towel, curl up in bed with a pint of Ben & Jerry’s, and watch sappy Netflix movies.
+When the weighing scale is barely moving, when your sales are declining, you’re not getting any job interviews, or when you’re unable to find the love of your life, you’ll be tempted to throw in the towel, curl up in bed with a pint of Ben & Jerry’s, and watch Netflix shows.

 If you’re at a point where your willpower is waning, I urge you to be kind to yourself.
-Acknowledge that you are an emotional being and not a robot that can just keep going.
-Remember that you’re under the influence of a mind that’s set to dwell on the negative and concoct vivid and scary visions of doom which are rarely grounded in reality.
+Acknowledge that you’re an emotional being and not a robot that can just keep going.
+Remember that you’re under the influence of a mind that’s set to dwell on the negative and concoct visions of doom which are rarely grounded in reality.

 Our minds find it difficult to be at ease if we don’t see immediate results.
 This is especially true for the younger generations.
 Unlike the patient Baby Boomers, Millennials get restless if they don’t see quick results.
 They grew up in an era where they witnessed the overnight successes of YouTubers, American Idols, and reality TV celebs that influenced their standards.

 Buddha once said that a jug fills drop by drop.
 With every drop that falls, your jug will slowly but surely be filled.
-During that waiting time, take long deep breaths and gain strength from your faith, in yourself and in the Universe.
-Allow this grace to calm and soothe your anxieties.
+During that waiting time, take long deep breaths and gain strength from your faith, knowing that what’s right for you will show up at the right time and at the right place.

 All my best on your journey,

 Question: Do you find it hard to stay motivated if you’re not seeing immediate results ?
-If yes, what are the obstacles, and what steps can you take to overcome them?
+If yes, what steps can you take to overcome them?